Timmy-124/Data-Analysis-Portfolio/README.md

  3. Enhance Digital Marketing Strategies: Online promotions for under performing products can significantly improve customer engagements with the product and generate more sales
  4. Expand Loyalty Program: Enhance the loyalty program to increase participation and offer rewards based on spending levels to encourage higher transaction values.
  ## Customer Segmentation Analysis
-  ### Case Study: Customer Segmentation Analysis for "Good Electronics" E-commerce
+  ### Case Study: Customer Segmentation Analysis for "Good Wear" E-Commerce
-"Good Electronics", a fictional e-commerce company, has been experiencing fluctuating sales and is struggling to retain customers.
-The company offers a wide range of products, including electronics, clothing, home goods, and more.
+"Good Electronics", a fictional E-Commerce, has been experiencing fluctuating sales and is struggling to retain customers.
+The E-Commerce offers a wide range of products.
 The marketing team has requested a detailed customer segmentation analysis.
 The goal is to understand the distinct segments within the customer base to tailor marketing strategies effectively and improve customer engagement
   ### Objectives
 The primary objectives of this analysis are:
 1. Identify key customer segments based on purchasing behaviour and demographics
-2. Analyze each segment buying patterns and preferences
+2. Analyze each segment product preferences
 3. Provide actionable insights for the marketing team to develop targeted campaigns for each segment
   ### Stakeholder
 Marketing Team: The marketing team is interested in understanding the different customer segments to create personalized marketing campaigns
   ### Tools Used
 - Structured Query Language: SQL was utilized for data cleaning and analysis [View Here](https://github.com/Timmy-124/Data-Analysis-Portfolio/blob/main/Customer%20Segmentation%20Analysis)
   ### Analysis and Findings
+  ### Demographics and Purchasing Behaviour
+     - Gender: Female customers had the highest purchasing frequency and accumulated the most sales than the male customers
+     - Location: Chicago customers had the highest purchasing frequency and accumulated the most sales out of all the locations, while Washington DC had lowest purchasing frequency and generated the least sales but accumulated highest average purchase value
+     - Age-Group: Age-Group 36-45 had the highest purchasing frequency and accumulated the most sales, while age 55+ had the lowest purchasing frequency  accumulated the least sales
+  ### Product Preferences
+      -